Decomposition-Based Modular Conformal Prediction for Two-Stage Modeling

 \paragraph{Automobile indicators dataset.} We evaluate our method on a real-world dataset consisting of monthly economic indicators for the U.S. automobile supply chain and used vehicle valuations.
 Upstream features $(w)$ are sourced from \citet{FRED:2014}, including metrics such as price indices, inventory levels, and manufacturing prices, which are then forecasted $(x)$ at a 6-month horizon.
 Downstream outputs $(y)$, aggregated used car prices, are obtained from \citet{manheim}.
 This setting fits the two-stage modeling framework: upstream economic conditions influence downstream pricing, and training a separate upstream predictor leverages more widely available historical supply chain data.

-A notable feature of this dataset is the sharp shock in 2020 due to the COVID-19 pandemic, which disrupted global supply chains, leading to prolonged production halts, resulting in a steep and persistent rise in used vehicle prices~\citep{mullin2022supply}.
-The nature of the shock may also affect the model asymmetrically, leading to exacerbated upstream inaccuracy, which we observe via the scaling parameter changes in Appendix ~\ref{abchanges}.
+A notable feature of this dataset is the sharp distribution shift in 2020 due to the COVID-19 pandemic, which disrupted global supply chains, leading to production halts, resulting in a steep and persistent rise in used vehicle prices~\citep{mullin2022supply}.
+The nature of the distribution shift may also affect the model asymmetrically, leading to exacerbated upstream inaccuracy, which we observe via the scaling parameter changes in Appendix ~\ref{abchanges}.
 For the upstream forecasting task, we use an ensemble of VAR and ARIMA models to predict supply-chain indicators.
 The model is trained on a rolling-window basis, with residual scores computed at each time step.
 A 40-month sliding window forms the held-out set from which we derive \( S^{\text{conf}} \) and \( S^{\text{cal}} \).